-If you have chronic diarrhoea, your doctor may perform blood tests, stool tests and if necessary, gastroscopy and colonoscopy, to diagnose your condition.
-Treatment of the diarrhoea will depend on the cause identified.
+If you have chronic diarrhoea, your doctor may perform blood tests, stool tests, and, if necessary, a gastroscopy or colonoscopy to diagnose your condition.
+The preparation process for gastroscopies differs from that of colonoscopies, just as the procedures themselves differ.
+Ultimately, treatment of your chronic diarrhoea will depend on the cause identified.

 If you have a decreased stool frequency of less than 3 times per week, hard or small pellet-like stools, or feel the need to strain at stools when passing motion, you may have constipation.

 There are many causes of constipation.
 The majority of patients with chronic constipation do not have a disease causing the constipation.

 Treatment for these patients involve changes in lifestyle, diet and fluid intake, and if necessary, medication.

 Non-intestinal diseases associated with constipation include thyroid hormone insufficiency and diabetes.
 Patients with Parkinson's disease are also more prone to constipation.
 Some medication including painkillers (eg. morphine) and anti-depressants (eg. amitriptyline) may cause constipation.

 If you have constipation, your doctor may evaluate it using blood tests, stool tests, colonoscopy and where appropriate, measurement of anal muscle function.